Median Nerve Roots

 When you speak with your physician about the possibility that you may be suffering from CTS or compression of the median nerve roots, he or she will likely perform a full physical exam, ask you about the severity of your symptoms, and conduct an MRI or CT scan.
 If you attempt a regimen of conservative therapies, but find them to be ineffective, you may begin to consider a spinal operation, especially if tests show nerve root compression in the spine.

-If this is the case, contact the experts at Laser Spine Institute (LSI) about our minimally invasive, endoscopic procedures that have helped tens of thousands of people rediscover their lives without pain.
-Contact LSI for a comprehensive review of your MRI or CT scan, completely free of charge, and for more information about compression of cervical spine nerve roots.
+If this is the case, contact the experts at Laser Spine Institute about our minimally invasive, endoscopic procedures that have helped tens of thousands of people rediscover their lives without pain.
+Contact Laser Spine Institute for a comprehensive review of your MRI or CT scan, completely free of charge, and for more information about compression of cervical spine nerve roots.